Tell Your Friends and Family About the Risks of Varicose Veins

 Along with the bulging appearance of varicose veins, patients often also experience color changes in the skin, sores on the legs, a rash, and burning or aching sensations in the legs.
 In serious cases, varicose veins can cause long-term swelling, which may result in serious skin problems such as ulcers and sores.

 In addition, varicose veins can lead to an increased risk of blood clots.
 In especially severe cases, there’s a significant risk that deep vein thrombosis (DVT) can occur, particularly if the patient is sitting in a car or plane for an extended period of time.

 Some of your friends and family members may be at greater risk of developing varicose veins than others.
 Genetics play a large role in determining who does and doesn’t develop vein disease; patients whose parents or grandparents have varicose veins are at greater risk of developing them themselves.

 In addition, certain lifestyle factors can play a role.
 For example, patients who are overweight, older, or who smoke tend to have increased pressure in their veins, which can contribute to varicose veins.
 Other factors include leg injuries or inactivity, pregnancy, or being female.
-There is also evidence to suggest that taller people at greater risk of developing varicose veins.
+There is also evidence to suggest that taller people are at greater risk of developing varicose veins.

-Caring for Your Friends’ and Family’s Vein Health
+Caring for Your Friends and Family’s Vein Health

 If you’re concerned about your vein health or the vein health of a friend or family member, consider reaching out to Center for Vein Restoration.
-We have the most qualified and experienced team of vein specialists and we are nationally recognized as a leader in the treatment of varicose veins and spider veins.
+We have the most qualified and experienced team of vein specialists, and we are nationally recognized as a leader in the treatment of varicose veins and spider veins.